Christoph16478/iq/iq_python.md

 if __name__ == '__main__':
     main()

-# Output:
-# 42535295865117307932921825928971026433
 ```

 Is the smallest integer that cannot be fully represented as a Python float.
-Therefore, in order to perform x + 1.0 Python casts xto float,
-rounding it to 9007199254740992.0 which Python can represent, then adds 1.0 to it, but because of the same representation limits it sets it
-back to 9007199254740992.0.
+Therefore, in order to perform x + 1.0 Python casts xto float, rounding it to 9007199254740992.0 which Python can represent, then adds 1.0 to it, but because of the same representation limits it sets it back to 9007199254740992.0.

 Another issue here is the comparison rules.
-Unlike other languages, Python and Ruby do not throw an error for float vs int comparison and neither
-they try to cast both operands to the same type.
+Unlike other languages, Python and Ruby do not throw an error for float vs int comparison and neither they try to cast both operands to the same type.
 Instead they compare actual numerical values.
-And because 9007199254740992.0 is lover than
-9007199254740993 Python returns False.
+And because 9007199254740992.0 is lover than 9007199254740993 Python returns False.

 # https://medium.com/@saint_sdmn/10-hardest-python-questions-98986c8cd309

 # https://www.stratascratch.com/blog/advanced-python-interview-questions/

-**Exploring the dataset?**
+## **Exploring the dataset?**

 According to the question, we are required to calculate the sales growth per territory for Q3 and Q4 of 2021.
 In order to calculate the same, we need two parameters:
 - Territories and their Q3 2021 sales total